SurendraKumarKing/Flood-Predictor/README.md

-# SmartMet Alert Client (smartmet-alert-client)
+# Weather Predictor

-SmartMet Alert Client is a customizable map visualizer for weather, flood and other alerts.
+Weather Predictor is a customizable map visualizer for weather, flood and other alerts.

 ![Screenshot](./screenshot.png)